 They are easy to make and require only a few ingredients.
 I found these to be quite a unique gift idea, and they are delicious, too!
 I’ve made this recipe using both orange AND lemon peels.
 Both are wonderful, but my personal favorite is definitely the candied orange peels, because I might possibly have a genetic weakness for chocolate and orange… oh mercy!

 These take a bit of prep work (nothing hard at all, though), and involves several hours of drying time, but the results are worth it, especially when you consider how inexpensive these are to make, when contrasted with how expensive they are to BUY!

 The original recipe source is unknown.
-I copied it down onto a 3×5 card years ago, but have no record of where I got the recipe from.
+I copied it down onto a 3×5 card over 15 years ago, but have no record of where I got the recipe from.

 - Oranges or lemons (Enough to make 2 cups of sliced peels.
 I used 6.)

 - ¼ cup sugar (for rolling cooked peels in, (IF NOT DIPPING IN CHOCOLATE)

 - Score your orange or lemons with sharp knife.
 Cut peel into thin strips.
 Remove as much of the white "pith" as possible (it's really bitter).